gmccreight/mdpg/README.md

 way.
 For example, it might exert a design pressure for me to name things less verbosely.
 I will also likely come to an understanding of how to best break up code onto multiple lines.

+---

+# Documentation

+To run on an actual production system, you can use: rvmsudo mdpg_production=1 ./run

+Ideally, you'd proxy it behind a *real* webserver